ywanyi/devdocs/howdoi/checkout/checkout_custom_checkbox.md

 This topic describes how to add a custom field that influences other fields on the checkout page.

-Let's consider a case where you need to add a checkbox whose state (selected or cleared) changes the state of other fields.
-When the checkbox is selected, the Shipping Address fields prepopulate with a certain address.
+Let's consider a case where you need to add a checkbox whose state (selected or cleared) changes the state of other fields: when the checkbox is selected, the Shipping Address fields get prepopulated with a certain address.

 To implement such a checkbox, take the following steps: